ljrant/Guroscope/README.md

 googlesheets4 – Real-time data import
 bslib – Custom Bootstrap 5 theme

+#### Work in progress::: list of potential features & stuff to be added

+Guru sidepanel (right panel):
+* Add Automated highlighting  of the main differences between chosen Gurus gurumetry scores

+Main guruscape / main plot:
+* Adjust the cursor icon for easier selection of gurus from the guruscape for comparisons
+* add functionality to plot single attribute comparisons as biplot scores (as arrows) on the ordination plot
+* adding functional NMDS ordination and maybe some other ordination methods to the plot

+Other stuff
+*separate tab for cluster analysis for some Guru phylogeny visualizations

 ##### What Is Gurometry?

 *Gurometry* is a satirical rating framework developed by [Chris Kavanagh](https://twitter.com/C_Kavanagh) and [Matt Browne](https://twitter.com/ArthurCDent) for their podcast *Decoding the Gurus*.
 It rates self-proclaimed intellectuals or “secular gurus” based on recurring traits like "Galaxy Brainness" and "Conspiracy Mongering."